- List examples of ways you can support children’s physical development indoors.

 What does indoor physical activity look like in preschool?
 What can you do to support preschool children’s physical development indoors?
 What experiences and materials support physical development?
 There are many answers to these questions.
 Take a look at these videos to learn more and to see examples.

-Try some of these ideas to help actively include all children in your classroom activities.
+Try some of these ideas to help actively include all children in your classroom.
 Remember that your role is to give each child what he or she needs to be successful when necessary.
 Remember also that at some point, all children in your classroom will need extra help and support.
 Above all, get to know the children in your care well and collaborate with other individuals who know them, such as family members, therapists, or related services personnel.

 Experiences and Materials